Truinto/ONI-Modloader-SimpleMods/src/PipedEverything/README.md

 * Filter: string[] | Collection of SimHashes that can pass through the port (tags NOT allowed)
 * Color: Color32 | Port's color scheme like "Color":{"r": 128,"g": 128,"b": 128,"a": 255}, default based on SimHashes
 * StorageIndex: int | Which storage to use, default 0
-* StorageCapacity int | How much of each element can be stored, default 100kg (except gas with 2kg)
+* StorageCapacity: int | How much of each element can be stored, default 100kg (except gas with 2kg)
+* OriginalPort: enum | Set X and Y position of a basic port (e.g. water input of electrolyzer)

 ### Source
 [Github](https://github.com/Truinto/ONI-Modloader-SimpleMods) \